Silver Threads in Gregory, SD

 Pros

-• pro Silver Threads has an amazing and caring staff and a beautiful, inviting home environment.
+• pro Silver Threads has an amazing and caring staff and a beautiful, inviting home environment where residents enjoy home-cooked meals and time with friends.

-• pro The administration has worked tirelessly to make improvements that positively impact residents and staff.
+• pro The new administration has tirelessly made improvements that positively impact the lives of the residents and staff.

-• pro The grandmother has enjoyed calling Silver Threads home for nearly four years.
+• pro Residents have enjoyed calling Silver Threads home for nearly four years.

 • pro The facility is spacious and clean with lots of windows, creating a warm and sunny atmosphere.